TZer0/tzer0.github.io/discord.md

 ### Roles you probably want in most servers

 * Voice Chat Anyone? - pingable role for when people want to talk
 * Pronoun roles - makes the space a bit more welcoming in general to trans and gender non-conforming folks.
+Put these at the end of the list of roles so they're always last and thus in a consistent place for ease of checking.

 ## General notes about interactions in digital spaces